chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

 .. tag cookbooks_metadata

 Every cookbook requires a small amount of metadata.
 A file named metadata.rb is located at the top of every cookbook directory structure.
-The contents of the metadata.rb file provides information that helps Chef Client and Server correctly deploy cookbooks to each node.
+The contents of the metadata.rb file provides information that helps Chef Infra Client and Server correctly deploy cookbooks to each node.

 .. end_tag